rkipp1210/random-number-factory/README.md

 This is a random number factory app.
 You create new factories that have a randomly generated range of numbers they can generate.

-The tree is persisted with mongodb and uses socket.io for broacasting changes to the tree to all users.
+The tree is persisted with mongodb and uses socket.io for broacasting changes in the tree to all users.

 ## Sources used for assistance ##